jasawan-23/cookies-dashborad/README.md

 - Include regional sales breakdown.
 - Add trend forecasting to predict future shipments.
 - Include customer demographic analysis.
 - Connect live to a database for real-time sales updates.

+- ## 🙌 Acknowledgement

+This dashboard was created by following a YouTube tutorial by [Kevin Stratvert](https://www.youtube.com/@KevinStratvert).
+I used his video as a learning resource and customized the project to practice **Power BI dashboard building**.